soundasleep/upcase-notes/course.md

 * rand(n)
 * blocks: 5.times do, break

+### Extensions

-Extension: What if you entered in an empty input, or an input outside of 1..10?
+* What if you entered in an empty input, or an input outside of 1..10?

+### Questions

-Question: How do you quickly indent blocks in your favourite text editor?
+* How do you quickly indent blocks in your favourite text editor?

 ## Week 1.1